Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.4.
 Republic of Cyprus (Κυπριακής Δημοκρατίας, Kıbrıs Cumhuriyeti)

 The status and the law of the Republic of Cyprus are governed, in principle, by the Constitution of 1959 (HMSO, London, Cmnd.
 1093) and Treaty of Establishment of Aug.
 16, 1960 (382 UNTS 8, No. 5476) (another copy).
-Websites on the origins of the dispute have a variable life, and variable bias and accuracy; a brief exposition was published in the New York Times in 2016; “Cyprus: Why One of the World’s Most Intractable Conflicts Continues.”
+Websites on the origins of the dispute have a variable life and variable bias and accuracy; a brief exposition was published in the New York Times in 2016, “Cyprus: Why One of the World’s Most Intractable Conflicts Continues.”
 Hellenic Resources Network has a webpage of documents relating to Cypriot constitutional issues, including relevant documents.
-Constitutional protections were to be granted to the two separate linguistic/cultural/religious communities, and personal status of individuals would depend upon their affiliation to one or the other.
-This was a continuation of Ottoman law[19] and colonial practice.
+Constitutional protections were to be granted to the two separate linguistic/cultural/religious communities, and the personal status of individuals would depend upon their affiliation to one or the other.
+This was a continuation of Ottoman law and colonial practice.[19]
 Following independence, laws were to be published in the Greek and Turkish official languages.
-In fact, the inter-communal strife and the de facto division of the island led to anomalies of law, municipal and international, that are beyond the scope of this paper.
+The inter-communal strife and the de facto division of the island led to anomalies of law, municipal and international, that are beyond the scope of this paper.
 However, laws and court decisions from the mid-1970s were no longer published in either English or Turkish, but in Greek only.
-A complete collection of Cyprus laws and regulations (official gazettes, published documents, case law, law reviews, and other secondary sources) is at the Cyprus Library (Kypriake Vivliotheke), Eleftherias Square, Nicosia, at the National Parliamentary Library, and at the Bodleian Law Library.
-(The Milli Arsiv in Kyrenia contains much of the same materials, at least through the mid 1970s.)
-The University of Cyprus library has a website.
-LEGINET is a searchable database of Cyprus legislation and case law.
+A complete collection of Cyprus laws and regulations (official gazettes, published documents, case law, law reviews, and other secondary sources) is at the Cyprus Library (Kypriake Vivliotheke), Eleftherias Square, Nicosia, at the National Parliamentary Library, and the Bodleian Law Library.
+(The Milli Arsiv in Kyrenia (official site) contains much of the same materials, at least through the mid-1970s.)
+The University of Cyprus Library has a website.
+LEGINET is a searchable commercial database of Cyprus legislation and case law.

 Until 1974, most Cyprus laws and a considerable number of case reports and secondary sources were published in English.
 That is no longer the case.
 Unofficial English translations of statutes may be available from the Ministry of Justice in Nicosia.
-Some commercial, intellectual property, shipping, securities and tax laws have been summarized, translated or published privately.
-(The Tax Department site includes a useful FAQ.)
-The website of the law office of Dr. K. Chrysostomides & Co. offers publications on a number of legal subjects.
-Lawandtax-news.com offers a “non-exhaustive list of the main Cyprus statutes affecting offshore business” with English-language summaries.
+Some commercial, intellectual property, shipping, securities, and tax laws have been summarized, translated, or published privately.
+(The Tax Department site includes useful links.)
+The website of the law office of Dr. K. Chrysostomides & Co. offers publications on several legal subjects.
+The archived site of Lawandtax-news.com offers a “non-exhaustive list of the main Cyprus statutes affecting offshore business” with English-language summaries, last updated in 2016.

-Military and treaty law may be applicable to the status of UNFICYP, the UN Forces monitoring the Green Line.
-Diplomats accredited to the Republic of Cyprus are granted pragmatic and expedient status in North Cyprus (where number of missions maintain satellite offices) and may cross the border at will.
+Military and treaty law may apply to the status of UNFICYP, the UN Forces monitoring the Green Line.
+Diplomats accredited to the Republic of Cyprus are granted pragmatic and expedient status in North Cyprus (where several missions maintain satellite offices) and may cross the border at will.

 In addition to the sites linked here and in the TRNC section below, Greek and Turkish government sites contain documentation and treaties, as well as substantial polemics.
 See also relevant parts of Foreign Relations of the United States, 1958-1960, from the U.S. Department of State website (via the Wayback Machine), and documents collected online for the Avalon Project at Yale University.